-* Large areas which are known to qualify as Class I wetlands, (wetlands with threatened or endangered species) and which are not already in agricultural use, should be excluded from designation.

 2. The Availability of Public Facilities and Services:

 Since lands within Urban Growth Areas, as established within this Comprehensive Plan, are intended to be served by public facilities and services within a twenty-year period, agricultural lands of long-term commercial significance should be located outside of these boundaries.